 - Pint or Smaller – try canning in pint jars or smaller – the larger jars will require longer processing which results in a softer end product.

-- Try Low Temperature Pasteurization Treatment as described here by the National Center for Home Food Preservation.
-Please note that you can only use this method if the recipe indicates that it is appropriate and be sure to monitor temperature carefully!
+- Try Low Temperature Pasteurization as described here by the National Center for Home Food Preservation.
+Read our blog post with detailed instructions and a recipe for using this method.
+Please note that you can only use this method if the recipe indicates that it is appropriate and be sure to monitor the temperature carefully!

 Here’s a great collection of pickling recipes from Clemson University.